mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 powerFlow!(analysis, power = true, verbose = 1)
 ```

-Once the AC optimal power flow is solved, we can review the bus-related results, including the optimal values of bus voltage magnitudes and angles:
+Once the AC optimal power flow is solved, we inspect the bus results, including the optimal voltage magnitudes and angles:
 ```@example 4bus
 printBusData(analysis; show = show1, fmt = fmt1)
 ```

-The optimal active and reactive outputs of the generators are as follows:
+The optimal generator active and reactive power outputs are:
 ```@example 4bus
 printGeneratorData(analysis; fmt = fmt3)
 ```
-As we can observe from the generator data, the `Generator 1`, which has the lowest costs, generates power at the maximum value.
-Additionally, we can observe that `Generator 2` and `Generator 3` have the same cost functions, which dictate that these two will produce an equal amount of active power.
+The generator data show that `Generator 1`, which has the lowest cost, produces power at its maximum output.
+Since `Generator 2` and `Generator 3` have identical cost functions, they produce equal active power.

-We enabled users to display bus, branch, or generator data related to the optimal power analysis.
-For instance, for generator data, we can observe that the dual variables related to `Generator 1` are different from zero, indicating that the generator's output has reached its limit:
+Users can also display bus, branch, or generator constraints from the optimal power flow analysis.
+For example, the nonzero dual variables for `Generator 1` indicate that its output has reached the limit:
 ```@example 4bus
 printGeneratorConstraint(analysis; show = show3)
 ```

-Finally, we can also review the results related to branches:
+Finally, we inspect the branch results:
 ```@example 4bus
 printBranchData(analysis; show = show2, fmt = fmt2)
 ```

-Thus, we obtained the active and reactive power flows, as illustrated in Figure 2.
+The resulting active and reactive power flows are shown in Figure 2.
 ```@raw html
 <div class="image-container">
     <div class="image-item">